Mohammed bin Rashid Al Maktoum: Wealth and assets

 In 2021, the Organized Crime and Corruption Reporting Project estimated that Sheikh Mohammed owned assets worth $14 billion.

 Sheikh Mohammed owns the yacht named Dubai, built by the German company Blohm + Voss and designed by English designer Andrew Winch, who owns Winch Design.
 The yacht is 162 m long, and was the world's third largest yacht as of 2014, with the capacity for up to 115 people including crew.
 Another of his yachts is the 40 m Alloya, built by Sanlorenzo in 2013.

 Sheikh Mohammed owns real estate in the United Kingdom worth more than 100 million British pounds, as well as properties in Rome through a company registered in Luxembourg.
 According to a 2021 analysis by The Guardian and Transparency International, Sheikh Mohammed is one of the largest landowners in the UK, owning more than 100,000 acres.
 The exact number of properties is not known, as most of the properties connected to him are owned through offshore companies in the tax havens of Guernsey and Jersey.
 When asked about these holdings, Sheikh Mohammed's lawyer rejected that the properties were bought through offshore companies or that the holdings were intended to avoid UK taxes.

 In the 2021 Pandora Papers leaks, it was revealed that Sheikh Mohammed was a shareholder in three additional companies registered in jurisdictions allowing secrecy.

 Wives and children

 Mohammad has been married to at least eleven women.
 As of 2023, he is divorced from all his wives except his first wife, Sheikha Hind bint Maktoum Al Maktoum.

 Hind bint Maktoum bin Juma Al Maktoum

-Mohammed and Hind married in 1979.
-The couple are first cousins.
-Together they have 12 children:
+They were married in 1979.
+They are cousins, and together they have 12 children: